concordion/concordion-website/_includes/tutorial.md

 [Find out more]({{ site.baseurl }}/instrumenting/{{ page.fixture_language }}/{{ page.spec_type }}) about instrumenting fixtures.

 ## 4. Coding

+_If starting the tutorial from this stage, start with the `instrumented` folder of the tutorial project._

 Finally we create some code, called a _fixture_, that links the instrumented specification with the system under test.